Hypothyroidism is very common among people in the US which means that many people are taking thyroid hormones.

-If your hypothyroidism is caused by something that is reversible and preventable then the answer is potentially yes.
+If your hypothyroidism is caused by something that is reversible and preventable then the answer is a potential yes.

-For instance, providing a patient who is low in iodine results in dramatic improvement in thyroid function.
+For instance, providing a patient who is low in iodine with iodine results in a dramatic improvement in thyroid function.

 However, cases such as chronic autoimmune thyroiditis may result in chronic glandular damage to the thyroid gland over time.

 It is best to order a complete thyroid lab panel which includes much more than the traditional TSH test.